Agreement to work flexible hours

 Trade union member

-Employed people with membership in a trade union in connection with their main job.
+Employed people with membership in a trade union, usually in connection with their main job.

-Amount of ‘last total pay’ (i.e. before taxation, salary sacrifice and other deductions had been made) from wage and salary jobs prior to the interview.
+Amount of ‘last total pay’ for wage and salary earners prior to the interview, before taxation, salary sacrifice and other deductions had been made.
 For people paid other than weekly, earnings were converted to a weekly equivalent.
 No adjustment was made for any back payment of wage increases, prepayment of leave or bonuses, etc.

 With paid leave entitlements